git-carlos/git-carlos.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: engineer
+subtitle: engineer & problem solver

 profile:
   align: right
   image: myself.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <pre>sick pic of me<br>I work in New England.</pre>
+    <pre>Silly picture of me.<br>I work in New England.</pre>
 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello.

-The purpose of this website is to house my resume online.
+The purpose of this website is to have my resume easily accessible online.

 I currently work as an Engineer at General Dynamics Electric Boat.